STOP CLEAR-CUTTING OF WASHINGTON STATE FOREST LANDS

 How was the greenhouse gas sequestration amount estimated?

 The current WA State carbon footprint is 78.7 million metric tons of CO2.
 In WA State, DNR manages 2.1 million acres of forest.
 One acre of forest can sequester 2.5 metric tons of CO2 per year.
 Then the footprint of CO2 to be sequestered is 5,250,000 equal to 5.25 million metric tons of CO2 per year.
-Thus, in a 10 year, the proposed moratorium would sequester 52.5 million metric tons of CO2.
+Thus, during a 10-year moratorium, 52.5 million metric tons of CO2 would be sequestered.